kangruixiang/instatonote/README.md

 You would enter 'abcdefg.'

-An example looks like this:
+An example save looks like this:

 ![](images/saved.png)